guettli/slow-boring-clear-fast/README.md

 Slow-boring-clear-fast is just a tool, not the solution.
 It can help you and your team, but the technique on its own can't solve anything.

 Slow-boring-clear-fast will not stop the Titanic from sinking.

+## Drawback

+This technique is boring and cold.
+Most people don't like feel not comfortable in a boring and cold environment.

+I guess the colorful/creative thinking and engagement can decrease if it gets used to often.

+## What do you think?

+Please tell me: What do you think about this technique?